dsherret/barrel-maintainer/readme.md

 watcher.stop();
 ```

+## About

+This project uses [ts-simple-ast](https://github.com/dsherret/ts-simple-ast) to navigate and manipulate source code.

 ## Disclaimer

 This library will modify and delete source code.
 I am not responsible for any of its modifications or deletions!